bxparks/rpn83p/docs/FUTURE.md

 ## Near Future

-- allow resize of storage registers using `SIZE` command
-    - The current default is fixed at 25.
-    - It should be relatively straightforward to allow this to be user-definable, up to a `SIZE` of 100.
 - decouple STAT registers from regular storage registers
     - STAT registers use R11-R23 storage registers, following the convention used by the HP-42S